-Once the employer "shared responsibiliy" mandate dates effect, employers with 50 or more full-time employees or part-time equivalents that do not offer coverage to their full-time employees face a penalty of $2,000 times the total number of full-time employees (minus 30) if at least one full-time employee receives a premium tax credit/subsidy to purchase coverage through a government-run health insurance exchange established under the PPACA.
+Starting in 2015, employers with 100 or more full-time employees or equivalents (and, starting in 2016, employers with 50 or more full-time employees or equivalents) that do not offer coverageto their full-time employees face a penalty of $2,000 times the total number of full-time employees (minus 30) if at least one full-time employee receives a premium tax credit/subsidy to purchase coverage through a government-run (public) health insurance exchange established under the ACA.

 Full-time employees are those who average 30 or more hours of work per week.
 The penalty is waived for the first 30 full-time employees.
 The penalty is 1/12 of $2,000 for any applicable month.

-Employees with household income between 100 percent and 400 percent of the federal poverty level are eligible for tax credits for exchange coverage if they do not have access to affordable employer-sponsored coverage that is of at least a minimum value.
+Employees with household income between 100 percent and 400 percent of the federal poverty level are eligible for tax credits for exchange coverage if they do not have access to affordable employer-sponsored coverage that is of at least a minimum value (the plan’s share of total cost of benefits under the plan is less than 60 percent).

-If employers with 50 or more full-time employees or equivalents do offer coverage to their full-time employees but the coverage is “unaffordable” (9.5 percent of income or higher) to certain employees or does not provide “minimum value” (the plan’s share of total cost of benefits under the plan is less than 60 percent), the employers face a penalty of $3,000 times the number of full-time employees receiving a premium tax credit/subsidy for exchange coverage (not to exceed $2,000 times the total number of full-time employees minus 30).
+If employers subject to the coverage mandate do offer coverage to their full-time employeesbut the coverage is “unaffordable” (9.5 percent of income or higher) to certain employees or does not provide “minimum value,” the employers face a penalty of $3,000 times the number of full-time employees receiving a premium tax credit/subsidy for exchange coverage (not to exceed $2,000 times the total number of full-time employees minus 30).

 “The administration did not delay the many new requirements facing employers who choose to offer health insurance in the small group market—employers with less than 50 workers,” noted Robert Laszewski, president of Health Policy and Strategy Associates, in a post on The Health Care Blog.
 “While small employers are not required to offer coverage, if they do they come under that large number of new essential health benefit mandates and group rating rules that won’t apply to large employers.”